Occ. Code 8720700

 in the preparation of information for the Health Services Program budget at the

-facility, and manage and control the Health Services Fiscal Action Plan for
+facility, and manages and controls the Health Services Fiscal Action Plan for

 a budget priority for the annual budget preparation relative to a